exfang/Text-and-Social-Analytics-Project/README.md

 ## Data

-The data used is customer reviews of Disneyland America. is scraped from multiple websites.
+The data is customer reviews of Disneyland America.
+The data is scraped from multiple websites:
 - Google Reviews
 - YELP
 - Trivago